Skip to article frontmatterSkip to article content

 Welcome to the Cooperation Models module!
 This module explores one of the most fundamental questions in social science: how and why do humans cooperate?
 We’ll use game theory and agent-based modeling to understand the conditions that promote or hinder cooperation in social systems.

 Cooperation models help us understand how individuals can work together for mutual benefit, even when short-term self-interest might suggest otherwise.
 Through computational modeling, we’ll explore classic cooperation dilemmas, evolutionary strategies, and the role of reputation, punishment, and reward systems in maintaining cooperative behavior.
+We’ll examine foundational work from Axelrod on the evolution of cooperation, Ostrom’s principles for governing commons, and contemporary research on institutional design and collective action.

 Student Learning Objectives (SLOs)